Inquiry

 Editing

-Depending on the length of your manuscript and the type of edit, I’ll have your manuscript for 1-4 weeks.
+Depending on the length of your manuscript and the type of edit, I’ll have your manuscript for 1-3 weeks.
 (For more on the different services I offer, see Services and Pricing.)

 If I have any questions or big concerns during editing, I’ll contact you for clarification or for a heads-up on any major changes I’m suggesting.
 I try to be thorough and clear in my comments and edits.

 I’ll use the Track Changes feature in Microsoft Word or Suggesting Mode in Google Docs to edit your work.
-For a developmental edit, I won’t edit the manuscript itself but rather write up chapter notes and in-depth developmental feedback and suggestions.
+For a developmental assessment, I won’t edit the manuscript itself but rather write up chapter notes and in-depth developmental feedback and suggestions.
 When I’m done, I’ll send your manuscript back to you with edits, suggestions, and notes, along with an invoice for the balance due.

 Revisions

 Be prepared for revisions when I send back your work!
 For a developmental critique, you’ll receive a document outlining the strengths and weaknesses I see in your writing and specific suggestions for improvement.
-For extra help with brainstorming for manuscript overhauls, we can schedule a 30-minute phone or video call.
+For extra help with brainstorming for manuscript overhauls, we can schedule a 40-minute phone or video call.
 Help beyond that will be charged at my hourly rate.

 Line editing will give you concrete edits as well as suggestions that will be up to you to reject or implement.
 Line edit revisions will include considering suggested grammar and style changes for flow and readability, making your sentences more concise, or choosing more effective words, in addition to fixing mistakes.
 After finishing these and having any beta readers look over your work, you’re ready for a proofread!
-I don’t offer proofreading anymore, but I can refer you to another editor for that.
+I don’t offer proofreading, but I can refer you to another editor for that.

 I’m always available for questions or clarifications during your revision process!